-Strike fear into the hearts of park features and terrorize the entire resort on the Capita UltraFear Wide Snowboard.
-This proven park deck excels at slaying jumps and jibs, but it's also versatile enough to raise hell all over the rest of the mountain.
-Capita upgraded some of the tech for 2018 to make it the poppiest, fastest, and most powerful version yet, and this wide version offers toe drag-free performance for bigger riders who want to unleash their freestyle skills on their local mountain.
-A flat profile from insert to insert maintains a stable feel for stomping landings and locking into presses, while rocker at the tips keeps the feel loose when you're spinning off side hits and venturing into powdery tree runs.
-New Holysheet fiberglass with plant-based Magic Bean resin increases ollie power and creates a more dynamic feel so you can boost higher and carve harder.
-KEVLAR/Titanal Body Armor and cork damping help this board withstand daily abuse from hucking onto rails, and the new Superdrive base beefs up abrasion-resistance and improves glide for the fastest, most durable ride so far.
+So fun it's scary, the Capita UltraFear Wide Snowboard is a proven park deck that excels at slaying jumps and jibs, but is also versatile enough to raise hell on the rest of the mountain.
+Plus, this wide version offers toe drag-free performance for bigger riders who want to unleash their freestyle skills on their local mountain.
+Equipped with a Freedom V1 profile, this board's flat profile from insert to insert maintains a stable feel for stomping landings and locking into presses, while rocker at the tips keeps the feel loose when you're spinning off side hits and venturing into powdery tree runs.
+Damp, durable, and lighter than rubber, the cork edge dampening system increases protection heavy impacts and chatter at high speeds.
+Holysheet fiberglass with plant-based Magic Bean resin increases ollie power and creates a more dynamic feel so you can boost higher and carve harder.
+KEVLAR/Titanal Body Armor helps this board withstand daily abuse from hucking onto rails, and the new Superdrive base beefs up abrasion-resistance and improves glide for the fastest, most durable ride so far.

 Options, sizes, colors available on Backcountry